DiegoDZ/python-scripts/README.md

 __reshapes.py__ changes format (vector/matrix) of an input file.

+__running-integral.py__ computes the cumulative integral of an input matrix.

 __symmetrizer.py__  takes advange of the simmetries of an input matrix of correlations in order to increase the statistics.